fullprofile/agridigital-status-monitor/README.md

 - Add Title.
 (Title is not displayed in the banner section)
 - In comment section, Enter the banner message you want to display in the platform.
 Add the complete message to be displayed on the banner, including the header
 - Submit new issue
-- This will create issue on [agridigital] (https://github.com/fullprofile/agridigital) repo that triggers the activation of the banner using the message entered on the issue body.
+- This will create issue on [Agridigital Repo](https://github.com/fullprofile/agridigital) that triggers the activation of the banner using the message entered on the issue body.

 ### Remove banner on AgriDigital platform